manami-project/manami/README.md

 * I created this tool for my personal needs to support my workflow.

 ## Installation
-* Requires Java 14 or 15 with JavaFX
+* Requires JDK 17 and the possibility to run JavaFX
 * Download the *.jar file of the latest release
 * No installation or additional setup needed.
 Just Download the `*.jar` and start it by double click or via console `java -jar manami.jar`.